RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 ::
   pip3 install --user "git+https://github.com/pytorch/vision.git"

-This step is optional but most PyTorch scripts will use torchvision to load models.
-E.g., running the pytorch examples requires torchvision.
+This step is optional.
+However, most PyTorch scripts will use torchvision to load models.
+For example, running the PyTorch examples requires torchvision.

 9. Commit the container to preserve the pytorch install (from the host):